 - Remove damaged ABS sensor.
 Pull out the old sensor.

 - It is a good idea to take a picture of the way that your ABS wire is routed.
 When you install the new sensor, you may be wondering how and where to place the wire.

 - Remove cable.
 The ABS electrical wire is held in place by plastic clips.
 Pull the wiring harness away from the clips.
 You may have a plastic cover over the ABS sensor.
 Make sure to remove that before you pull out the ABS sensor.
 The plastic is typically held with clips that can be easily removed.

 - Disconnect ABS Sensor Follow the ABS sensor cable to where it joins the connector under the front subframe.

 - Pull up the metal C clip and unplug the old sensor from the connector.
 You may have to remove the wheel well liner to get to the connector.
 Separate the two connectors.
 You will need a small screwdriver to pry the clips and separate the ABS and brake pad wear sensor.

 - Install new wheel ABS Sensor Install the new Mercedes ABS sensor in reverse order.
 The ABS sensor bolt needs to be tightened to 25 Nm using a torque wrench.
 If you need to buy a new ABS sensor, check out Amazon to order a new ABS sensor for under $50.

 How much does it cost to change a Mercedes-Benz ABS wheel speed sensor?

-It cost between $400-$600 to change the ABS wheel speed sensor on Mercedes-Benz vehicles at the dealer.
-If you have a few tools, you can replace a Mercedes-Benz yourself for under $100.
+It costs between $400-$600 to change the ABS wheel speed sensor on Mercedes-Benz vehicles at the dealer.
+If you have a few tools, you can replace a Mercedes-Benz for under $100.